Biomine project: Knowledge discovery in biological databases

 - GeneOS Ltd,

-and it co-operates with
+and it co-operated with

 - Prof. Juha Kere, Department of Medical Genetics, University of Helsinki and Karolinska Institutet, Stockholm